 Chef’s Notes: Tips for Success

-- Make Ahead: Tagine often tastes better the next day as flavors meld.refrigerate leftovers and gently reheat on the stove.
+- Make ahead: Tagine often tastes better the next day as flavors meld.
+Refrigerate leftovers and reheat gently.

-- Cooking Vessel: A traditional tagine pot is ideal for even heat distribution, but a heavy Dutch oven replicates results well.
+- Cooking vessel: A traditional tagine pot distributes heat gently, but a Dutch oven replicates the results well.

 Serving Suggestions